Spain joins calls for EU action on propaganda

 But Spanish foreign minister Alfonso Dastis also planned to raise the alarm at Monday's EU talks.

-Referring to signs of Russian interference in the Catalan crisis, his spokesman, Inigo Mendez de Vigo, told Spanish media on Friday that "Europe has to take this issue very seriously.
+Referring to signs of Russian interference in the Catalan crisis, his, spokesman, Inigo Mendez de Vigo, told Spanish media on Friday that "Europe has to take this issue very seriously.
 It can't be that foreign forces, outsiders … want to change the constitutional order".

 A Spanish defence ministry spokeswoman said the same day the Spanish government had "corroborated the fact that many messages and operations [on the Catalan crisis] that were seen via social networks came from Russian territory".